developers-cosmos/WebHosting-With-GitHubPages/README.md

 You have seen the website which was opened in the local(Computer).
 The alignment which is there should not be changed while uploading the files into GitHub.
 You can name your files as your wish.
 But, Follow the standard format while uploading.
-The name of the HTML file must be “index.html”.<br>
+The name of the HTML file must be “index.html”.<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(156).png"><br>
-This is the alignment of files of the “samplewebsitedeploy” in local(computer).<br>
+This is the alignment of files of the “samplewebsitedeploy” in local(computer).<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(159).png">
-Drag and Drop all the files one by one and click the “commit changes” button.
+Drag and Drop all the files one by one and click the “commit changes” button.<br>
 <br><img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(160).png">
-In the same alignment, You should upload them in the GitHub
+In the same alignment, You should upload them in the GitHub<br>
 <br><img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(148).png">
 <h3>5.
 Publish your website</h3>
 This is the most awaiting part you are looking for.
 Let’s take advantage of GitHub.
-Click on the “Settings” button.<br>
+Click on the “Settings” button.<br><br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(161).png">
 Scroll down until you see the“GitHub Pages”
 If you give the input “Name” as [username].github.io